fmruy/3dpa_research_tension_networks/README.md

-**About**
+### About

-Designing a cantilever geometry ready to be 3d printed over tensors using as an input a network of tensors.
+This script allows designing a cantilever geometry ready to be 3d printed over tensors using as an input a network of tensors and getting as an output the g-code.